 As a BA Philosophy, Politics and Economics student James Hart found the Department of Philosophy to be incredibly supportive from his visit here, right through to the present day as a graduate.

 "I chose to come to the University of Reading because of its holistic focus.
 I came on a visit day and the philosophy staff were very interested in me, and eager to talk with me.
 It was inspiring to engage with professional philosophers as an A level student."

 James found his philosophy lecturers to be welcoming, passionate and inspiring:

 "My lecturers were extraordinary – experts in their areas, and always interested in me, my work, and how I was getting on.
 They were very much a part of the cohesive community spirit in the Philosophy Department, joining us for pub trips, or meals out."

 “At Reading I never felt like I could get lost in the system.
 The relatively small class sizes mean that you get to know your lecturers and they get to know you on a personal level."

-Even after I graduated my lecturers are still supporting me now.
-I'm doing a master's elsewhere, but they still give me advice on my work, and offer to write references.
-I still see them occasionally, as I regularly attend the research seminar on Ethics and Political Philosophy at the University, and we often go out for coffee afterwards."
+Even after I graduated my lecturers still continued to support me during my master's at King's College London.
+They still gave me advice on my work, and offered to write references.
+So, I stayed in touch with my lecturers and I regularly attended the research seminar on Ethics and Political Philosophy at the University."

 studying philosophy, politics and economics